Five things to see in Mantua

 3. THE LAKEFRONT

 The lakeside of Mantua is the perfect place if you want to enjoy a moment of relaxation surrounded by nature, a stone’s throw from the city center.
+In case you are visiting Mantua only for a few hours, you can’t miss this experience.
 The feeling will be that of being transported away from the city, in an oasis of peace where everything flows slower.
 Admire the beauty of the lake and let yourself be lulled by the sound of the water.
 Treat yourself to an aperitif at sunset in one of the characteristic bars and enjoy the show of colors and the view!

 If you are a sporty person you can also decide to do some jogging, a ride or to train in one of the equipped areas, the choice is yours!